fstrozzi/bioruby-pipengine/README.md

 Dry Run
 -------

 The **-d** parameter lets you create the runnable shell scripts without submitting them to PBS.
-Use it often to check that the pipeline that will be executed is corrected and it is what you thought.
+Use it often to check that the pipeline that will be executed is correct and it is doing what you thought.

-Use it also to cross-check that all the placeholders in the pipeline command lines were substituted correctly before submitting the jobs.
+Use it also to learn how the placeholders works, especially the dependency placeholders (i.e. <mapping/sample>) and to cross-check that all the placeholders in the pipeline command lines were substituted correctly before submitting the jobs.

 Local output folder
 -------------------